codacy/docs/docs/organizations/using-coding-standards.md

 Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
 For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.

+!!! note
+    Consider the following when using coding standards:

+    -   Applying a coding standard to a repository only affects the configurations of the tools included in the coding standard, while the remaining tool and code pattern configurations remain unchanged.

-Each repository can only follow one coding standard at a time.
+    -   Each repository can only follow one coding standard at a time.
 Applying a new coding standard to a repository <span class="skip-vale">unassigns</span> any previously applied coding standard.

-When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.
+    -   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

-!!! important
-    Coding standards turn tools with configuration files on and off.
+    -   Coding standards turn tools with configuration files on and off.
 Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.

 ## Creating a coding standard {: id="creating"}